JusticeRage/freedomfighting/README.md

 Notice that if the script takes too long, you can hit CTRL+C anytime to shut it down.
 You'll then be shown the pages discovered so far.

-Finally, if you need to access authenticated pages on a website, you can provide cookies to listurl.py from the command line with the ``--cookie`` option.
+If you need to access authenticated pages on a website, you can provide cookies to listurl.py from the command line with the ``--cookie`` option.

+Finally, if you're working on a website which has an invalid or self-signed SSL certificate, use the `--no-certificate-check` option to ignore SSL errors.

 ## Miscellaneous